rutsmata/grace-pace-race/README.md

 Visitors can switch between articles page and home page as well as will have access to login and register forms.
 Logged users will have access to the following functionalities: Create article, Comment on article, Subscribe for test drive and filter for electric cars articles only.

-The application uses React JS as a front-end and Express Node.js as a back-end.
-Database is supported by MongoDB.